 The Tea Production industry's future is bright.
-America's aging population, which embraces tea's antiaging and health attributes, will be a strong source of future demand and will drive sales of specialty products, especially for green and herbal teas (herbal tea does not contain tea plant leaves).
-In addition, the emphasis on innovation and new product introductions will further stimulate demand in the next five years.
-IBISWorld projects that industry revenue will grow through 2017.
-The top four players make up more than half of the Tea Production industry's revenue, with the top two companies making up the lion’s share of that, in 2012.
-This share has decreased since 2007 as small, specialized tea producers sprouted up nationwide.
-Despite being in the growth phase of its life cycle, the industry is dominated by a single brand, Lipton, which is owned by a multinational corporation, Unilever.
+America's aging population, which embraces tea's antiaging and health attributes, will be a strong source of future demand and will drive sales of specialty products, particularly for green and herbal teas (herbal tea does not contain tea plant leaves).
+In addition, emphasis on innovation and new product introductions will further stimulate demand in the next five years.
+IBISWorld projects that industry revenue will grow at in the five years to 2018.
 For more information, visit IBISWorld’s Tea Production in the US industry report page.

 Follow IBISWorld on Twitter: https://twitter.com/#!/IBISWorld

 IBISWorld industry Report Key Topics